[5 MIN READ]

 In this article:

-About 659,000 Americans die each year from heart disease—that’s one in every four deaths.
-Though heart disease is thought of as a disease that primarily effects men, almost as many women as men die each year of heart disease in the United States.
+Almost 700,000 Americans died from heart disease in 2020 — that’s one in every five deaths.
+Though heart disease is thought of as a disease that primarily affects men, almost as many women as men die each year of heart disease in the United States.
 It's the leading cause of death in the nation for men and women.

-Because February is American Heart Month and a time when all of us should be thinking about keeping our hearts healthy, we talked with Alexander L. Pan, MD, a cardiologist at Swedish Heart & Vascular - Issaquah, about heart disease in women.
+To learn more about keeping our hearts healthy, we talked with Alexander L. Pan, M.D., a cardiologist at Swedish Heart & Vascular - Issaquah, about heart disease in women.
 Dr. Pan gave us some insight into symptoms women should never ignore, the importance of early diagnosis and treatment and important steps women can take to lower their risk.

-Dr. Pan: I suspect a lot of it has to do with the media.
-We have all seen movies where a middle-aged man experiences a heart attack—he clutches his heart and falls to the ground and someone calls 911.
+I suspect a lot of it has to do with the media.
+We have all seen movies where a middle-aged man experiences a heart attack — he clutches his heart and falls to the ground, and someone calls 911.
 Can you remember ever seeing a woman have a heart attack on a TV show or in a movie?

 Between the ages of 45 and 65, one in nine women has some form of cardiovascular disease.
 In the over-65 age group, it’s one in three women.